River (Joni Mitchell song): Certifications

-Glee version

-The song was covered by the cast of Glee in 2011.

-Charts

 Ellie Goulding version

 English singer and songwriter Ellie Goulding released a cover version of the song as a single on 14 November 2019 exclusively on Amazon Music.
 The song peaked at number one on the UK Singles Chart.

 Background

 In an interview with Billboard earlier in the year, Goulding spoke of her love for Joni Mitchell in the past, she named her as one of the first songwriters she fell in love with in her youth.
 She said, "Only when I got into my teens did I discover song-writing, that was when I learned the guitar, and I listened to Imogen Heap and Björk, Ani DiFranco and especially Joni Mitchell."
 On her social media, she said, "Joni was one of the reasons I wanted to be a songwriter.
 I'm honoured to have had the opportunity to cover this song."

 Music video

 A music video to accompany the release of "River" was first released onto YouTube on 4 December 2019.
 The music video was directed by David Soutar and filmed along the coastline near Dungeness.
 It shows Goulding and her friends picking up litter and recycled objects to make a zero-waste Christmas tree.
 The tree was donated to The Village Prep School in North London for the Christmas season, before being deconstructed and re-used.
 Goulding said, "Shooting the video in Dungeness was beautiful but a timely reminder that every single piece of plastic ever made is still on this planet.
 Plastic stuff is everywhere and our coastlines are suffering horrendously.
 It's a material that will last for hundreds of years so we need to have a plan.
 We wanted to show something different and to incorporate a different type of Christmas message while creating something reusable and beautiful - I'm so happy that it will live on at the Village Prep School, hopefully visiting many more schools to come."